 After changing shoes in the nearby cabin, we gingerly made our way back to the ice.
 My first foot onto the very slippery step outside of the cabin and I almost gave up there and then.
 I mean, honestly, why would anyone make shoes that purposely slip?!
 Encouraged by the others to continue, I can proudly say I did make out it out of the cabin and onto the actual ice.

-Skating Loop magic
+Skating Loop magic at Apex Ski Resort

 It was at this point that I started learning that Jean Robert is actually something of a skating pro.
 Not only could he glide forwards and turn around without falling over, he also managed to keep me upright the whole time too!
 I may have killed his hand while doing so, but we managed to shuffle a whole thirty metres up the trail together without too much drama (he may not agree).
-With a patience of a saint, we posed for photos and then I gave him the opportunity for a few non-shuffly laps without me.
+With the patience of a saint, we posed for photos and then I gave him the opportunity for a few non-shuffly laps without me.
 I think he enjoyed that.

 Though I may not have glided gracefully around the trail as I had imagined in my head, I still got a taster of the Skating Loop magic.
 Alone on the trail, it was just us and the tall trees lining the ice.
 Snow dusted us from above, falling from branches as the wind picked up a little.
 Despite being so close to a busy resort, the forest was silent if not for the occasional falling snow and my yelping when shuffling down a steeper section.
 I may not have actually skated much, but I’m glad I had a go.